The Secret: Titanium Collar Stays

 I began to tire of replacing these flimsy plastic strips, so I started looking for something a little more sturdy.
 I’ve seen metal (commonly brass) stays sold in department stores and thought that’s exactly what I needed … until I discovered these titanium babies from Uncommon Goods: lightweight, sturdy, fashionable — and oh so useful.
 Not only have my collars have never been so snappy, I’m that much more handy to have around when it comes to opening a frosty beverage.

-†Yes, I know that Oxford is a type of cloth, not a type of shirt.
-But most of the time, shirts with those silly little collar buttons are made from Oxford fabric.
-Go on, Google “oxford shirt” and see what you get (no, I’m not going to make it easy on you).
+†Oxford is a type of cloth, not a type of shirt.
+But most of the time, shirts with those silly little collar buttons are made from Oxford fabric (Google “oxford shirt” and see what you get).
 So I used a little writer’s prerogative.